-FERC has approved Golden Pass LNG Terminal LLC's request to accept delivery of liquefied natural gas (LNG) cargoes for test and commissioning of its terminal facilities in Sabine Pass, TX.
+FERC last week approved Golden Pass LNG Terminal LLC’s request to accept delivery of liquefied natural gas (LNG) cargoes for testing and commissioning of its terminal facilities in Sabine Pass, TX.

 “This authorization approves cooldown of the following Phase I facilities: berth 1, LNG storage tanks 1 and 2, and associated piping/equipment necessary for venting.
 The cooldown of any additional Phase 1 facilities will require additional approvals.
 Also, this authorization does not grant commencement of services of the project,” the Federal Energy Regulatory Commission (FERC) order [VP04-386] said.

 The cargo will be shipped from the Port of Ras Laffan in Qatar aboard a Q-Flex LNG tanker, currently one of the largest LNG carriers in the world, Golden Pass officials said.
-Earlier this year the facility added yet another liquefaction train (see Daily GPI, Feb.
-25).
+Earlier this year the facility added yet another liquefaction train (see NGI, March 1).

 The terminal is a joint venture owned 70% by Qatar Petroleum International, the international arm of Qatar Petroleum, with the remainder owned by ExxonMobil Corp. and ConocoPhillips.
 Golden Pass will have the capacity to deliver the equivalent of 2 Bcf/d when it reaches full operation.

-David Rosenthal, ExxonMobil Corp.'s investor relations chief, discussed the commissioning of Golden Pass during a conference call with analysts last week.
+David Rosenthal, ExxonMobil Corp.’s investor relations chief, discussed the commissioning of Golden Pass during a conference call with analysts recently.

 “With the first cargo at Golden Pass, our entire LNG supply chain has been completed,” Rosenthal said.
 “Our four trains in Qatar are all running at capacity.
 The facilities are well positioned to meet global gas demand in Europe, Asia and the United States.”